 The design is completed by working through the theme's custom tools.
 However, you can also adjust settings by working with the WordPress Customizer.

-WooCommerce Plugins and Extensions
+WooCommerce Review: Plugins and Extensions

 One of the main advantages of using WooCommerce is its integrations with both third-party WordPress plugins and the extensions sold through WooCommerce itself.